 Most international students coming to study at Can-College will arrive at Toronto’s Pearson International Airport (YYZ).
-Pearson International Airport is about a 35 minutes’ drive from Can-College, Vaughan Campus.
+Pearson International Airport is about a 35 minute drive from Can-College, Vaughan Campus.

 You can find our volunteers at Pearson Airport from August – September every year.
-Look for the White t-shirts and have logos for Can-College.
+Look for the white t-shirts and have logos for Can-College.
 Our volunteers will help you find your way from the airport to Can-College by GO Bus, Airport Limousine, Taxi or Uber/Lyft (these are applications you can download on your smartphone).

-Ground Transportation options from Pearson International Airport to Vaughan include:
+Ground transportation options from Pearson International Airport to Vaughan include:

 Canadian Career Education College (Vaughan)

-(Hwy 400 & Steels Ave West)
+(Hwy 400 & Steeles Ave West)

 99 Sante Dr. Unit A,